bagder/uncurled/code/quality.md

 In my projects, the code complexity and the portability and conditional sections of the code etc have always made it extremely hard to generate and measure code coverage to any meaningful level, so I have rarely done so.
-I believe we have still managed to product fairly good code just based on the basic principle outlined above.
+I believe we have still managed to produce fairly good code just based on the basic principle outlined above.